This post may contain affiliate links. Read my full disclosure policy.

 Skewer the beef along with baby tomatoes and onions.
 Then grill.

-Either serve the Chimichurri sauce on the size or drizzle it overtop.
+Either serve the Chimichurri sauce on the side or drizzle it over top.

 Smoky, spicy and full of flavor, this chimichurri sauce recipe is the BEST!

 PS.
 If looking for a good source of grass-fed, organic beef, check out Butcher Box!Print

 - 2 lbs Beef- tenderloin, ribeye, sirloin, cut into 1 1/2 inch cubes ( or sub 1 pound cremini mushrooms)

 - 1/8 cup lime juice, plus zest of one lime